-The Council's LDP2 is being prepared with adoption targeted for 2019.
-This will replace the first LDP adopted in 2014.
-The Plan recognises the importance of the natural and built environment in helping to shape the economic wellbeing of Dumfries and Galloway.
+The Dumfries and Galloway LDP2 was adopted on 4th October 2019.
+The Plan recognises the importance of the natural and built environment in helping to shape the economic well-being of Dumfries and Galloway.

 Policies are included in LDP2 that promote the protection and enhancement of the built heritage.